-Before turning over your vehicle to your RV delivery company, you will be responsible for preparing it and making sure that it is safe to transport over long distances.
-This process is similar to preparing a car for transport with just a few specific steps for RV’s.
+While your carrier may be able to prepare your RV for shipping, there’s a chance you may be responsible for preparing your RV and making sure that it is safe to transport over long distances.
+It’s similar to preparing a car for transport with just a few specific steps for RV’s.
 Make sure to ask your RV transporter for their specific requirements prior to RV transport.
-Taking a few minutes to prepare your RV lessens the chance for any accidents or damage that could occur during RV shipping.
+Taking the time to prepare your RV for shipping lessens the chance for any accidents or damage that could occur during transport.

 Inside the RV